elexLogo

 Where Should Shipping Labels Be Placed On The Box?

 There should be no shipping labels placed inside the package or box at all.
 They should be positioned on the side typically on the most exposed and largest visible area of the package to ensure that they are visible and can be scanned without mistakes.
-When shipping labels are placed on the corners, they might distort and become difficult to see and scan.
+When labels are placed on the corners, they might distort and become difficult to see and scan.

 Can I make a shipping label by hand?